-Robin’s extensive experience includes working at New York City’s leading hospitals, consulting for top medical specialists, training clients at state-of-the-art fitness centers in Manhattan and counseling amateur to professional athletes for sport performance.
+Robin’s extensive experience includes working at New York City’s leading hospitals, consulting for top medical specialists, training clients at state-of-the-art fitness centers in Manhattan, and counseling amateur to professional athletes for sports performance.
 Her specialties range from weight loss, anti-aging, and beauty regimens to guiding parents in feeding their children with allergies and picky eating habits.
 She received B.S. and M.S. degrees in Nutrition and Exercise Science from Cornell and Columbia Universities.

-Robin’s focus is to change people lives.
+Robin’s focus is to change people’s lives.
 From physical fitness to medical issues requiring strict diets, Robin will create an individualized program for you to maximize your health and give you the self-confidence to achieve and maintain your goals.

 Contact Robin for more information:

 Coach Kevin Dineen is a Certified Strength and Conditioning Specialist in NYC.
 He works primarily with those interested in enhancing their daily lives and activities with exercise as one tool to live a happier, longer life.
 In addition, his expertise allows him to work closely with many physical therapists and doctors in the NYC area, coordinating post-rehabilitation protocols for many patients and clients.
-He can be reached email@example.com or on his website, http://www.coachkevdineen.com.
+He can be reached at email@example.com or on his website, http://www.coachkevdineen.com.